Ayushk4/stance-dataset/README.md

 - wandb: Include `--wandb` flag if you want your runs to be logged to wandb.
 - notarget: Include `--notarget` flag if you want the model to be target oblivious.

+If you want to test out our other baselines mentioned in the paper, then first `cd misc-baselines/BertSiamNet` or `cd misc-baselines/TANBert` and execute `python3 bert_siam-net.py [ARGS]` or `python3 bert_tan.py [ARGS]` with same set of args as above.

+If you want to execute lstm based baselines, then `cd misc-baselines` and download [glove twitter embeddings](https://nlp.stanford.edu/projects/glove/) inside `misc-baselines/glove`.
+Execute `python3 smaller_glove.py`, `python3 prepare_glove.py` and `python3 index_dataset.py` with the arguments `--glove_dims` and `--min_occur` denoting the desired glove dimensions and minimum occurence of a token to be added to the vocabulary.
+Then execute `python3 {model_name}.py [ARGS]`, where `[ARGS]` are same as above with additional argument of `--glove_dims`.

-### Replicating steps to generate WTWTv2 dataset
+### Generating WTWTv2 dataset (not recommended)

 To replicate steps to generate WTWTv2 dataset from WTWT dataset please run `python3 scripts/generate.py`.
-This is being released only to reproduce, but not recommended to use, as we intended the released WTWTv2 dataset in `dataset/wtwt_new.json` to serve as the new leaderboard for stance detection task.
+We are releasing this script, but do not recommended to be used.
+Since the baselines have been evaluation on the released WTWTv2 dataset in `dataset/wtwt_new.json`, and it will serve as a fairer common new leaderboard for stance detection task.

 The above step can also be performed after copying (or symlinking) the `scrapped_full` folder from step 2 above to inside the scripts folder along with copying the `wtwt_ids.json` [file](https://github.com/cambridge-wtwt/acl2020-wtwt-tweets) to inside the `scripts` folder.